jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 	switches the min and max endstops for X and Y.  To hook up X and Y max endstops, connect to the X-min and Y-min terminals on the Azteeg.
 	* By default the endstops are assumed HIGH when inactive and LOW when triggered.
-This can be changed via RepG.
+This can be changed via RepG's "Onboard Preferences".

 * Print cooling fan (optional)
 	* Connect to D4 column of "LOW POWER SWITCH (PWM)" terminals.
-Note that X3G does not accomodate PWM fan speed control.
+Note that S3G/X3G does not accomodate PWM fan speed control.
 A print cooling fan is either full on or full off.
 However, Sailfish does have an EEPROM setting (accessible from the LCD UI) to set a 0 - 100% duty cycle to use when the print cooling fan is enabled.